pywbem/pywbemtools/docs/pywbemclicommands.rst

 Valid output formats are :term:`CIM object output formats` or :term:`Table output formats`.

-See :ref:`pywbemcli instance query --help` for details.
+See :ref:`pywbemcli instance query --help` for the exact help output of the command.

 .. _`qualifier command group`: